 However, the opposite phenomenon, the polar day, otherwise known as the Midnight Sun, occurs when the sun stays above the horizon for more than 24 hours on the same day.
 Occurring also inside the polar circles, the sun does not set and grants locals and wildlife continuous daylight for a whole day.

 When the sun is relatively close to the horizon and it's on a sunny day, the sun's light appears warmer and softer during the sunrise or sunset.
 This is known as the golden hour.
 The time of both the sunset and sunrise and the duration of the golden hour depends on both the latitude and the season.

-Within the polar circles, the sun does not sink lower than 6 degrees below the horizon during the summer sunsets.
+Did you know that within the polar circles, the sun does not sink lower than 6 degrees below the horizon during the summer sunsets?
 Therefore, the golden hour can last all night.
 Close to the poles, it can even last for several weeks around the equinoxes, when the polar night gives way to the Midnight Sun and vice versa.